str1ng-th3ory/Caribou_Crossing_Lake/README.md

 - Some figures were assembled outside R after panel export.
 - Some scripts preserve exploratory or alternative analytical approaches for transparency, even when the final manuscript used a simplified implementation.
 - This repository is best understood as a transparent analysis archive rather than a fully automated one-command pipeline.
+- Some intermediate files included in `data/` are retained as reference materials and may not perfectly match the final cleaned code structure after later reorganization.

 ---